Thewbi/lpc2138/OpenOCD_GDB_Sample/README.md

 ```

 The application is now running.

+The specific sample application (led.elf) provided in this folder, is called led.elf but it actually does provide a UART interface.
+Whenever you send in a string of characters into the UART using some terminal emulator (115200 baud, 8N1) then the microcontroller
+will echo this text.
+As a terminal emulator use teraterm, hyperterm, putty or YAT.

 To start debugging, interrupt the process by typing Ctrl+C (for me this sometimes immediaetly continues the app.
 Try several times)

 list displays the source code.